wariroja/spacex-mission-tracker/README.md

 - [x] Fetch data from SpaceX GraphQL api using apollo-clietn & GraphQL
 - [x] Impletmented filter
 - [x] Implemented sort
-- [x] Add unit tests
+- [x] Simple unit tests

 Future improvements:
 - [ ] Implement pagination (performance improvement)
+- [ ] Add more tests (filter and sort)
-- [ ] Refactor functions into smaller components and update TS types (for readability and reusability)
+- [ ] Refactor functions into smaller components
+- [ ] Update type from any to correct types
 - [ ] Beautify with CSS and mui library

 Challenges:
 - Some of the ids from the API are duplicate therefore can't be use as key for mapping, otherwise will generate error on sorting and filtering.
-Fixed by generating new ids using `crypto.randomUUID()` function
+Decided to use index for key instead.
+Another option could be `crypto.randomUUID()` function - but might affect performance.
+- Issue with TypeScript not recognizing string as possible index value.
+Temp fix > use any.